Axway-API-Management-Plus/apigateway-openlogging-elk/README.md

 Obviously, you have to enable Open-Traffic-Event log for your API-Gateway instance(s).
 [Read here][1] how to enable the Open-Traffic Event-Log.
 After this configuration has been done, Open-Traffic log-files will be created by default in this location: `apigateway/logs/opentraffic`.
 This location becomes relevant when configuring Filebeat.

-:point_right: To avoid data loss, it is strongly recommended to increase the disk space for the Open-Traffic logs from 1GB to at least 8GB, especially if you have a lot of traffic.
-If you have for example 100 TPS on 1 API-Gateway, depending on you custom policies, the oldest log file will be deleted after 30 minutes with only 1GB OpenTraffic log configured.
-If for any reason Filebeat, Logstash, etc. is not running to process event for more than 15-20 minutes you will have a loss of data as it also takes time to recover.
+:point_right: To avoid data loss, it is strongly recommended to increase the disk space for the Open-Traffic logs from 1 GB to at least 8 GB, especially if you have a lot of traffic.
+If you have for example 100 TPS on 1 API-Gateway, depending on your custom policies, the oldest log file will be deleted after ap.
+30 minutes with only 1 GB OpenTraffic log configured.
+If for any reason Filebeat, Logstash, etc. is not running to process events for more than 15-20 minutes you will have a loss of data as it also takes time to catch up.

 #### Download and extract the release package